 Standing sentinel over the Black Hills, Black Elk Peak is topped by the stone fire tower that provides a magnificent view of the surrounding landscape.
 Nestled in a designated wilderness area, it is surrounded by the Black Hills National Forest.

 The historic fire lookout tower built upon the remote summit remains as an abandoned shell and is open to the public.
-Built by the Civilian Conservation Corps in the mid-1930’s, photos of the structure show the native stone that was manually hauled the three miles to the summit.
+The primary building material used by the Civilian Conservation Corps during the mid-1930’s construction was native stone manually hauled the nearly four miles to the summit.